Bretman Rock: Personal life

 Rock is Catholic.
 He is gay and non-binary (using he/she/they pronouns).
 In a September 2019 interview with Elle, Rock shared that he was in his first relationship.
-In 2024, Rock revealed he was in a new relationship with a boyfriend, who he met in a club.
+In 2024, Rock revealed he was in a new relationship with a boyfriend, whom he met in a club.

 He has numerous pets: five dogs, four cats, two guinea pigs, three turtles, forty-five chickens, and one rooster.
-His dogs include four pit bulls named Kala, Ajax, Tora, and Ele, as well as a French bulldog named Itah.
+His dogs include four pit bulls named Kala, Ajax, Tora, and Ele, as well as a French Bulldog named Itah.
 He had another French bulldog named Lila that died.
 Five of his chickens are named Marites, Martin, Cristina, Cockiana, and Tin (short for Tinola).
 His rooster is named Bo (short for Adobo).
 His guinea pigs are named Wut and Ewa.
 His cat Shookira gave birth to a litter of three: Eissa, U'ah, and Aimah.
 His three turtles are named Ula Rocky, Banana Q, and Lumpia.
 A portion of the proceeds from Rock's merchandise goes to the Aloha Aina Support Fund, a Hawaiian wildlife charity that helps save turtles.

 In November 2019, Rock's father died after being in a coma.
 His mother, Mercedita, and niece, Cleo, appear in his videos occasionally.
 Rock is Ilocano.

 In April 2020, Rock requested on social media that fans not visit his home uninvited, especially during the COVID-19 pandemic, after two people knocked on his door and left a note on his car.

 In February 2023, Harper published Rock's memoir titled You're That Bitch.